JanssenProject/jans/docs/cedarling/README.md

 !!! tip "Why is it "The Cedarling""

     In every system where it runs, the Cedarling becomes the guardian of policy, the gatekeeper of decisions.
-It’s lightweight, fast, and embedded close to the action-evaluating access at the speed of the web.
+It’s lightweight, fast, and embedded close to the action, evaluating access at the speed of the web.
 Like the kernel, the compiler, or the firewall, it earns the definite article because it does something definite.
 It stands in your stack, quiet but crucial, deciding who gets through.
 The Cedarling isn’t a library.